aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/day2_operations.rst

 Step #2: Add the file to the Git commit and push it
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, let’s add the file into Git commit and push it.We’re going to need to act somewhat quickly here if you want to see it run, so get ready!
+Now, let’s add the file, commit, and push it.
+If you want to see it run, we’ll need to act quickly here, so get ready!

 In the **terminal** window, type: